 Maybe it’s time to give those R&D people applause for the work they do!

-4. Poor marketing and brand positioning
+4. Poor marketing and product positioning

 Another major issue that Sony Ericsson faced was their inability to cater successfully to different markets.